BrightChamps Logo

 The logarithm of zero or negative numbers cannot be calculated.
 Basic logarithmic function is:

-The set of all positive real numbers is known as the domain ( x > 0) or (0, ∞ ).
+The domain is the set of all positive real numbers: x > 0, or (0, ∞).
 The output value, y, can be any real number, positive, negative, or zero.
 A list of y-values for various x-values is provided here:

 The argument of the function should be greater than 0 to determine the domain.